AramZS/twitter-search-shortcode/readme.txt

 == Changelog ==

+= 0.85 =
+* Built in integration with WordPress's oEmbed function for tweets.

 = 0.8 =
 * Created Dashboard options page for plugin with instructions for use.
 * Now allow users to set a custom datetime for all archives to reference.